aniamatczuk05/missme/README.md

     const noMessages = [
       "Sure babe, sure 😏",
       "Your body disagrees with you 🔥",
-      "Stop lying to yourself, love 💀",
+      "Stop lying to yourself, daddy 💀",
       "Not even a little?
-Not even the good stuff? 👀", "Denial looks cute on you, not convincing 😂", "Your brain said no, your heart said otherwise 🫀", "You literally clicked this link though… 🤔", "Come on.
+Not even that tight pussy? 👀", "Denial looks cute on you, not convincing 😂", "Your brain said no, your dick said otherwise 🫀", "You literally clicked this link though… 🤔", "Come on.
 You remember.
 Don't lie. 😈",
       "That's not what you were thinking last night 💭",